 Practical planting guidance: site prep, spacing, and amendments

 Before you plant a single thing, run a soil test.
 A basic test for pH and organic matter tells you a lot: whether you need lime (critical if you're planting legumes), how much organic matter the soil holds (relevant to water retention and microbial activity), and whether other nutrients like phosphorus and potassium are limiting.
+A UMN Extension soil-testing guide explains that soil tests for lawns and gardens help estimate texture, pH, percent organic matter, and phosphorus and potassium levels so fertilizer decisions can be based on how to interpret the results pH and organic matter.
 The one thing a soil test won't reliably tell you is nitrogen, because soil nitrogen fluctuates so much seasonally that test values are hard to interpret.
 That's why nitrogen management is one of the few areas where extension soil scientists explicitly say you shouldn't base your decisions on soil test results alone.
 Use your plant symptom observations and your site history instead.

 Site preparation